Phosphate binder use

 • Aluminum hydroxide may impair iron absorption or cause neurological symptoms.

-Serious risks: Long-term overuse may lead to metastatic calcification, requiring regular blood monitoring.
+Serious risks: Long-term overdose may lead to metastatic calcification; regular monitoring of blood indicators is necessary.
 If unexplained vomiting, muscle weakness, or arrhythmias occur, seek medical attention immediately.

 Precautions and Contraindications